Contagious Joy Now

 Now Connect

 Connections happen one-on-one.
-This may look different with each resident you visit.
-Whoever is right in front of us is the one God brings—the one God causes you to make eye contact with.
+This may look different with each resident we visit.
 When we look into the residents’ eyes, they feel respected, valued, noticed, and heard.
 When we look at them with this kind of respect, talk with them, and hear their heart, God brings a connection that we cannot manufacture.

 unnamed